 After that, he kind of disappeared from view for a while, going dark on his socials.
-It does look like there’s been a return to Twitter but that’s been very quiet lately.

 We last spoke with Jaxton in February of 2020.
 At the time, he told us about his plans to focus on building a BDSM community.